mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"I'll come back for you," he told her, wishing he could be certain.
 An overwhelming air of failure welled up in him, but he pushed it down and forced himself to run away.

 	He caught the faint odors of smoke hanging in the air on the way back up.
 Far away, he could hear a low rumble, constant and unhuman. *Fire?
-What's going on?* In the armory, the rumble had grown to a deep roar coming from the direction of the main tent with hints of yells and hollers trickling through.
+What's going on?* In the armory, the rumble had grown to a deep roar coming from the direction of the pavilion with hints of yells and hollers trickling through.
 There was no sign of Fanla and spears were strewn on the ground as if in a hurry.

 	"Fanla?"
 He called, trying to find her.
 All he heard was the commotion outside.
 He took a spear and moved to a small crack in the entryway.
 He unsheathed an eye upon the scene outside and felt the heat of the firelight land upon his cheek.
-Some people were rushing out of the tent carrying limp bodies.
+Some people were rushing out of the pavilion carrying limp bodies.
 Others were carrying crates of kanosin.
-Most were standing at a safe distance from the tent staring in horror at the sight of their home burning down.
+Most were standing at a safe distance staring in horror at the sight of their home burning down.
 Adjacent to the armory, he saw a group of bodies laying on the ground and some people from his group attending to them.
 Some of them were stirring, and others were not.
 In an instant, he dropped the spear and ran out to help.

 	"Fanla!"
 He shouted when he approached them, and they quickly glanced in his direction.